zyedidia/micro/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/zyedidia/micro/blob/master/LICENSE)
 [![Snap Status](https://build.snapcraft.io/badge/zyedidia/micro.svg)](https://build.snapcraft.io/user/zyedidia/micro)

-Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
-It comes as one single, batteries-included, static binary with no dependencies, and you can download and use it right now.
+Micro is a terminal-based text editor that aims for intuitive usability and takes advantage of the full capabilities of modern terminals.
+It comes as a single, batteries-included, static binary with no dependencies, so you can download and use it right the way.

-As the name indicates, micro aims to be somewhat of a successor to the nano editor by being easy to install and use in a pinch, but micro also aims to be enjoyable to use full time, whether you work in the terminal because you prefer it (like me), or because you need to (over ssh).
+As the name indicates, micro aims to be a kind of successor of the nano editor by being easy to install and use.
+You'd enjoy to use micro full time regardless of you are the person who prefers to work in the terminal (like me) or via a ssh terminal.

 Here is a picture of micro editing its source code.